FHWN-Robotik/MobiController-MicroROS-Firmware/README.md

     make -j16 -f STM32Make.make flash
     ```

-## How to Build
+## How to Modify and Build

+1. Install following dependencies

+   > If you are using NixOS or the Nix package manager, you can use the `nix-shell` in this repository.

+    - docker
+    - cmake
+    - gcc-arm-embedded-12
+    - clang-tools
+    - openocd
+    - pre-commit

-1. Clone this repository
+2. Clone this repository

     ```bash
     git clone https://github.com/FHWN-Robotik/MobiController-MicroROS-Firmware.git
     ```

-2. Build the MicroROS static library
+3. Build the MicroROS static library

     > This steps a taken from the [micro-ROS/micro_ros_stm32cubemx_utils](https://github.com/micro-ROS/micro_ros_stm32cubemx_utils/tree/humble) repository.